 It’s all too easy for small business owners to make legal mistakes that could be costly.
-Most entrepreneurs aren’t legal experts, but don’t expect a judge to be sympathetic of your ignorance.
+Most entrepreneurs aren’t legal experts, but don’t expect a judge to be sympathetic to your ignorance.
 Inform yourself about these five common legal mistakes so you don’t make them yourself.

 Ignorantia juris non excusat.

-If you don’t speak fluent Latin, you probably don’t know what that means but in legal circles it’s a common phrase that carries great weight for small business owners.
+If you don’t speak fluent Latin, you probably don’t know what that means.
+But in legal circles it’s a common phrase that carries great weight for small business owners.
 It means, “ignorance of the law excuses no one.”
 In other words, just because you don’t know doesn’t mean you’re not responsible for complying.

 But you have enough to learn.
 How can you possibly know every law that could impact your business?
 Before tackling “every” law, let’s look at the big legal mistakes you might make.
 The good news is that they’re relatively easy to address.

 Do you sell goods to customers?
 Are you earning more than $12,000 annually?
 According to the, these are reasons you would have to register your business, but this is only Washington.

 Go to your state’s Secretary of State website to check the requirements, but, in general, most businesses are required to register with their state.